vikmokut/Problem-Solving/README.md

 "A problem is a chance for you to do your best" ~ Duke Ellington

 "Herein contains my attempts at conquering myself and all of my inner fears" ~ Victor Mokut

+"It is all of those hours, when you put in the work and grit, that results in seeming 'Mastery', but I would like to call it, proficiency." ~ Victor Mokut